+A. Conductors

-- A. Conductors - 1.
-Wire and cabling shall be as recommended by WPS and all wire and cabling shall be installed in an enclosed conduit and raceway system. - 2.
-Microphone and speaker wire shall not be run in the same conduit - 3.
-After installation and before termination, all wiring and cabling shall be checked and tested to insure there are no grounds, opens or shorts on any conductors or shields. - 4.
+- 1. Wire and cabling shall be as recommended by WPS and all wire and cabling shall be installed in an enclosed conduit or raceway system. - 2.
+Microphone cabling shall be WP 452 or Beldon 8451 cable shall be used for all microphone cabling. - 3.
+Microphone and speaker wire shall not be run in the same conduit. - 4.
+Microphone cabling shall not be spliced. - 5.
+After installation and before termination, all wiring and cabling shall be checked and tested to insure there are no grounds, opens or shorts on any conductors or shields. - 6.
 Visually inspect wire for faulty insulation prior to installation.
-Protect cable ends at all times with acceptable end caps except during termination. - 5.
-Connection of new work to existing work or equipment must be performed by WPS. - 6.
-During construction if existing work must be removed/disconnected this work shall be performed by WPS - 7.
+Protect cable ends at all times with acceptable end caps except during termination. - 7.
+Connection of new work to existing work or equipment must be performed by WPS. - 8.
+During construction if existing work must be removed/disconnected this work shall be performed by WPS. - 9.
 Installation of conductors shall comply with any of the methods listed in NFPA 72 Chapters 6.9.10.4.1, 4.2 and 4.3 for survivability.
-Coordination with WPS is essential to insure conductor compatibility with system components. - B. Field Quality Control - 1.
-Coordinate all final terminations to PA system equipment with WPS. - 2.
-Perform all tests on new conductors prior to contacting WPS. - 3.
-Coordinate all final equipment and system testing and demonstration with WPS, OT Engineer and the Fire Marshall.
+Coordination with WPS is essential to insure conductor compatibility with system components.

+B. Field Quality Control

+1. Coordinate all final terminations to PA system equipment with WPS.

-4. All connection points to the PA system shall be at existing Paging Access Points (PAP).
-If insufficient facilities exist, the current facilities shall be expanded to accommodate new work or the creation of a new PAP shall be created at the sole discretion of the OT Engineer.
+- 2. Perform all tests on new conductors prior to contacting WPS. - 3.
+Coordinate all final equipment and system testing and demonstration with WPS, OT Engineer and the Fire Marshal. - 4.
+All connection points to the PA system shall be at existing Paging Access Points (PAP).
+If insufficient facilities exist, the current facilities shall be expanded to accommodate new work plus 100% capacity or the creation of a new PAP shall be created at the sole discretion of the OT Engineer.